BrianMHarris/micro/Autocomplete/README.md

 #Overview
 This little app demonstrates an auto-complete feature in a search bar.
 Currently it only pulls from a dictionary but could be extended to utilize a database with any type of data (saved search queries, etc).

 There are two main algorithms used, separated into two files.

-"Slow" separates the dictionary, alphabetically, and stores it in a hash table of sorts.
+* "Slow" separates the dictionary, alphabetically, and stores it in a hash table of sorts.
 After hitting the first letter, it's a linear search through each word, matching the string typed.

-"Fast" also separates the dictionary alphabetically but stores the words in Tries.
+* "Fast" also separates the dictionary alphabetically but stores the words in Tries.
 This allows for building words very quickly using a recursive tree traversal function.

 A quick analysis showed that the "fast" method was tremendously quicker in nearly every test.
 For eaxample:

 String search 1000 times to get a good sample...
+* note redo this...Fast is now like...100x faster.

 ```
 * "accu" - Slow: 1044.405ms ; Fast: 17.42ms